iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Subgradient Intro.md

 >
 > Define the set of all Sub-gradient at $x$ to be: $\partial[f]_{x}$And when $x\not\in \text{dom}(f)$ we defined $\partial [f]_x = \emptyset$.

-For everything about convex subgradient, visit [[Convex Subgradient]] for more information.
-A subgradient describes the set of all possible plane that touches the function in a set-valued mapping.
+For everything about convex subgradient, visit [Convex Subgradient](Convex%20Subgradient.md) for more information.
+A subgradient describes the set of all possible plane that touches the function by a set-valued mapping.
 We illustrate the concept with a figure from Amir Beck's textbook on the famous non-smooth convex function $|\cdot|$.

 ![](../../Assets/convex-subgradient-illustration-amir-beck.png)